suabochica/nextjs-playground/packages/01-devter/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-Check an explanation wiht the use case for the dependencies management in package.json.
+Check an explanation with the use case for the dependencies management in package.json.

-- `dependencies`: Dependencies that need our project to work on produuction.
+- `dependencies`: Dependencies that need our project to work on production.
-- `devDependencies`: Dependencies taht we use in development stage (e.g., linters, types, formatters, etc.)
+- `devDependencies`: Dependencies that we use in development stage (e.g., linters, types, formatters, etc.)
 - `peerDependencies`: Dependencies that by default require a the project.

-Firebase offers youu 2 database type:
+Firebase offers you 2 database type:

 1. **Firestore**, to handle *high* frequent data change in database, increasing complexity in the queries.
 2. **Realtime**, to handle frequent *low* data change in database, keeping data manipulation simple.